Care & Maintenance

 Only burn dry wood – the dryer the wood, less smoke there will be!

 To prolong the life of your fire bowl, when cold apply a thin layer of vegetable oil using kitchen towel or similar in-between uses.

 Iron Cooking Accessory Guide:

 Our iron cooking accessories are coated with a protective oil before transportation, therefore you will need to carry out a traditional ‘seasoning’ process prior to use.

-- Once cool, wipe away any excess oil with kitchen paper towel.
+Wipe away any excess oil with a kitchen paper towel.

 Wooden Top Guide:

 Wooden Tops are for decorative purposes only to be used to create a useful and beautiful tabletop.
 Wooden tops are not to be used for weather protection for a fire bowl.
 As with any wooden product, they are not suitable to be left outside exposed to the elements even if covered.